MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

 1. Log into Fabric with the user you want to use to create the workload.
 2. Select the **Help & Support** (the question mark **?**) and then select **About**.
-3. From the **Tenant URL** copy the string of numbers and letters after `https://app.powerbi.com/home?ctid=`.
+3. From the **Tenant URL**, copy the string of numbers and letters after `https://app.powerbi.com/home?ctid=`.
 This is your tenant ID.

     For example, if your tenant URL is `https://app.powerbi.com/home?ctid=bbbbcccc-1111-dddd-2222-eeee3333ffff`, your tenant ID is `bbbbcccc-1111-dddd-2222-eeee3333ffff`.

-## Step 4: Create an Azure Entra ID application
+## Step 4: Create a Microsoft Entra ID application

 Use the provided script to create an Azure Entra ID application.